BruckCode/chips_input_autocomplete/README.md

 ## 🧷 Parameters

 ### Basic Configuration
-- `controller`: Manages chips, autocomplete options, and the text field.
+- `controller`: Manages chips, autocomplete options, and the textfield.
 - `options`: A list of strings for autocomplete options.
 Can also be set via the controller.
 - `createCharacter`: Character that triggers chip creation. (default: `,`)
-- `separatorCharacter`: Character used to separate output chips, e.g., a comma (',').
+- `separatorCharacter`: Character used to separate output chips. (default: `,`)
-- `placeChipsSectionAbove`: Determines if the chips section is above / left or below / right the text field.
+- `placeChipsSectionAbove`: Determines if the chips section is above / left or below / right the textfield.

-### Chip Behavior and Appearance
+### Chip Appearance
-- `marginBetweenChips`: Margin between chips.
-- `paddingInsideChipContainer`: Padding inside each chip container.
-- `chipContainerDecoration`: Decoration for the chip container.
-- `chipTextStyle`: Text style for chips.
+- `secondaryTheme`: When true, uses a secondary theme for the chips.
+Based on the selected chip theme of material design 3.
+- `chipTheme`: Theme for the chips.
+Defaults to material design 3.
+More Details under [ChipThemeData](https://api.flutter.dev/flutter/material/ChipThemeData-class.html).
 - `deleteIcon`: Icon for deleting a chip.
 Defaults to a close icon.
 Can be null to remove.
+- `chipClipBehavior` : Clip behavior for the chips. (default: `Clip.none`)
+- `deleteButtonTooltipMessage` : Tooltip message for the delete button. (default: `Delete`)

-### Text Field and Input Options
+### Text Field Appearance and Configuration
-- `focusNode`: FocusNode for the text field.
+- `focusNode`: FocusNode for the textfield.
-- `decorationTextField`: Style of the text field.
+- `decorationTextField`: Style of the textfield.
-- `keyboardType`: Keyboard type for the text field.
+- `keyboardType`: Keyboard type for the textfield.
 - `enableSuggestions`: Whether to show suggestions.
 - `showCursor`: Whether to show the cursor.
 - `cursorWidth`: Width of the cursor.